AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Druid.md

 ### Ex Terra

 Starting at 4th level, your auramancy echoes through your body in such a way which allows you to stabilize your own aura, restoring your body over time.
-Whenever you spend mana, you recover that many hit points.
+Once per round you spend mana, you recover that many hit points.

 ### Natural Specialty Focus